jerilynwidjaja/Connect-4-Game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Simple TicTacToe game app created with Java.
+Simple Connect-4-Game game created with C.